 There are not many places where you can exchange money so it is advisable to get some Japanese yen in the airport.

-The place you can purchase SIM card is very limited, try to get it at the airport when you arrive.
+The place you can purchase SIM card is very limited, here in Japan but It is available at our hotel Concierge desk.

-Most Japanese people does not speak English.
-You should install transration application into your PDA or bring a Japanese phrasebook with you.
+Most Japanese people do not speak English.
+You should install translation application into your PDA or bring a Japanese phrasebook with you.

 The Narita Express trains operate from 7.30am to 9.44pm.
 You get off the train at Yokohama station and then take a 10-minute taxi ride to the hotel.
 The train fare is 4,290 yen.